List of Speaker of the United States House of Representatives elections

-An election for Speaker of the United States House of Representatives is held when the House first convenes after a general election for its two-year term, or when a sitting speaker dies, resigns, or is removed from the position.
+An election for speaker of the United States House of Representatives is held when the House first convenes after a general election for its two-year term, or when a sitting speaker dies, resigns, or is removed from the position.
 The speaker is the political and parliamentary leader of the House, and is simultaneously the body's presiding officer, the de facto leader of the body's majority party, and the institution's administrative head.

-There have been 128 elections for speaker since the office was created in 1789.
-Traditionally, each party's caucus or conference selects a candidate for speaker from among its senior leaders prior to the vote.
+A speaker election is generally held at least every two years; the House has elected a Speaker 129 times since the office was created in 1789.
+Traditionally, each political party's caucus/conference selects a candidate for speaker from among its senior leaders prior to the vote, and the majority party's nominee is elected.
 Prior to 1839, the House elected its speaker by paper ballot, but since, on all but three occasions, has done so by roll call vote.
 A majority of votes cast (as opposed to a majority of the full membership of the House) is necessary to elect a speaker.
 By House precedents, votes of present are not to be included in the official vote total, only votes cast for a person by name are; even so, they have been counted on several occasions.

 If no candidate receives a majority vote, then the roll call is repeated until a speaker is elected.
-Multiple rounds of voting have been necessary 15 times since 1789, most recently in 2023.
-In the longest speaker election in House history, 133 ballots (cast over a two-month period) were needed before representatives chose Nathaniel Banks as their presiding officer for the 34th Congress (1855–1857).
+Multiple rounds of voting have been necessary 16 times since 1789, almost all before the American Civil War.
+In the 20th century only one election went to multiple ballots (in 1923).
+In the 21st century, it has happened twice in the same year, in January and in October 2023.

 Representatives are not restricted to voting for the candidate nominated by their party, but generally do.
 Additionally, as the U.S. Constitution does not explicitly state that the speaker must be an incumbent member of the House, it is permissible for representatives to vote for someone who is not a member of the House at the time, and non-members have received a few votes in various speaker elections over the past several years.
 Nevertheless, every person elected speaker has been a member.